aabeveridge/aabeveridge.github.io/markdown/cv.md

 "MassMine Development and Training Project." *University of Florida Informatics Institute*.
 May 2015.

 > **Amount funded:** $49,837.00
-> **Roles:** Project Director, Interdisciplinary Curriculum Development (UF college of Journalism, UF Digital Humanities Graduate Cirtificate), Usability Testing.
+> **Roles:** Project Director, Interdisciplinary Curriculum Development (UF college of Journalism, UF Digital Humanities Graduate Certificate), Usability Testing.

-### **Monographs in Progress**
+### **Books in Progress**
-*Data-Driven Rhetoric: How Data Science Reinvents Digital Rhetoric*.
+*MassMine Textbook*.
 In progress.

-### **Edited Collections and Special Issues in Progress**
+### **Special Issues in Progress**
-*Doing Digital Visual Studies*.
-Co-edited with Laurie E. Gries.
-Computers and Composition Digital Press, an imprint of Utah State University Press.
-Under Review.

 "Composing Algorithms: Writing (with) Rhetorical Machines." *Computers and Composition*.
 Co-edited with Sergio C. Figueiredo and Steven K. Holmes.
 Forthcoming 2020.

 ### **Articles and Chapters in Progress**
-"Doing Digital Visual Studies: An Introduction." *Doing Digital Visual Studies*.
-Computers and Composition Digital Press, an imprint of Utah State University Press.
-Under Review.

-“Mining Obama Hope: Tracking Changes in the Hope Trend.” *Doing Digital Visual Studies*.
-Computers and Composition Digital Press, an imprint of Utah State University Press.
-Under review.

 “Big Data, Tiny Computers: Making Data-Driven Methods Accessible with the Raspberry Pi.”
 Co-authored with Nicholas Van Horn. *Re-Programmable Rhetoric: Critical Making Theories and Methods in Digital Rhetoric and Composition*.
 Eds.
 Anthony Stagliano and Steve Holmes.
 Utah State University Press.
 Under review.

 ### **Professional Posts and Teaching**
+Assistant Professor of Informatics and Analytics, University of North Carolina at Greensboro (2020--present)

+> IAL 620 "Text Mining and Natural Language Processing"
+> IAL 621 "Content Analysis for Social Network Data"
+> IAL 622 "Internet of Things and Wearable Analytics"
+> IAL 689 "Capstone Project in Cultural Analytics"

-Assistant Professor, University of North Carolina at Greensboro (2017--present)
+Assistant Professor of Digital Rhetoric, University of North Carolina at Greensboro (2017--2020)

 > ENG 306 "Digital Rhetoric"
-> ENG 365 "Writing Across the University: Writing the Sciences"
+> ENG 365 "Writing Across the University: Writing for the Sciences"
 > ENG 659 "Digital Literacies and Online Rhetoric"

 Graduate Research Fellowship, University of Florida (2016--2017)